mohitk0208/google_drive_clone/README.md

     - >thus another user cannot see nor create a folder of a different user

+    - for read , create , and update

 - using the storage to upload files to firebase
     - getting the download url of the uploaded file
     - tracking the completion of uploading of a file event

+- using progressBar component and tracking the progress of file upload using the firebase available functions

+- handled duplicates in the database, by replacing the old one with the new one if the file name , userid and folder are same